The Comprehensive Guide to Finding & Booking Cheap Flights

 Search for airline fare errors

-AirFare Watchdog and Secret Flying are great sites for finding mistake and sale pricing as they show all slashed ticket rates in one spot.
+AirFare Watchdog and Secret Flying are great sites for finding mistakes and sale pricing as they show all slashed ticket rates in one spot.
 As we have already mentioned, Skyscanner is a great tool for showing flights for an entire month.
 This will allow you to easily spot a significantly reduced fare against other flights showing for that month.
 Although not necessarily error fares, Jack’s flight club is also great for doing the hard work for you and pointing out cheap fares

 Know how ‘codesharing’ works